 PITTSBURGH -- Andrew McCutchen got both mad and even.

 The Pittsburgh Pirates' All-Star center fielder was upset that New York Mets reliever David Aardsma threw a pitch high and tight in the sixth inning.
-McCutchen responded by sending the next pitch over the center-field fence to tie the score.
+McCutchen responded by sending the next pitch over the center-field fence to tie the game.

 McCutchen then singled in the go-ahead run an inning later as the Pirates rallied for a 4-2 victory on Saturday night at PNC Park.
 The Pirates won their third straight to pull into a tie for first place with St. Louis in the National League Central.

-Pittsburgh scored twice more in the seventh off three New York relievers to go ahead, with both runs being charged to Greg Burke (0-2).
+Pittsburgh then scored twice more in the seventh off three New York relievers to go ahead, with both runs being charged to Greg Burke (0-2).

 Pinch-hitter Travis Snider lined a one-out single off first baseman Ike Davis' glove and Jose Tabata singled with two outs.

 McCutchen then singled off the glove of diving third baseman David Wright and the ball trickled into left-center field, allowing Snider to score from second.

 Josh Edgin relieved and issued consecutive walks to Pedro Alvarez and Russell Martin to force in another run.

 Justin Wilson (6-1) pitched 1 1/3 scoreless innings for the win.
 Mark Melancon worked a perfect eighth and Jason Grilli pitched a 1-2-3 ninth for his NL-leading 29th save in 30 opportunities.

 Besides McCutchen, Clint Barmes also had two hits for Pittsburgh.